Using HALCON for Windows

 MVTec HALCON is a comprehensive software suite for machine vision with an integrated development environment (HDevelop).

-Using CTI files allows MVTec Halcon and other “GenTL consumers”.
-A GenTL consumer is any software program that uses the CTI file to directly use the GenTL layer of the camera.
+Using CTI files allows MVTec Halcon and other “GenTL consumers” to use the CTI file to directly access the GenTL layer of the camera.

 However, the Arena SDK installation installs three different CTI files, each for a different transport protocol.